-Title: Applying surface finishes to external wall insulation in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to carry out the work efficiently when applying surface finishes to external wall insulation to the required specification.
+Title: Applying surfa ce finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 7 Comply with the given contract information to carry out the work efficiently when applying surface finishes to external wall insulation to the required specification.
 7.1 Demonstrate the following work skills when applying surface finishes to external wall insulation: measuring marking out mixing applying making good including any defects 7.2 Use and maintain all work tools and equipment.
-7.3 Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • architectural features • vegetation • rainwater goods • cracking • position of damp proof course • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) 7.4 Apply base coats, reinforcing mesh and stress patches in accordance with the design.
+7.3 Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: suitable access property suitability structural integrity architectural features vegetation rainwater goods cracking position of damp proof course dampness decay vents and ventilation services (gas, electric, water, media cables) 7.4 Apply base coats, reinforcing mesh and stress patches in accordance with the design.
 7.5 Apply corner and surface beads and trims.
 7.6 Apply sealant tapes, strips and mastics.
-7.7 Prepare and apply external wall insulation (EWI) surface finishes to given system designer specification, method statement and the required standard for at least three of the following: dash finishes synthetic or non-synthetic renders proprietary pre-cast finishes paint finishes brick slips brick effect render shes to external wall insulation in the workplace Learning outcomes The learner will be able Assessment criteria The learner can: 7 Continued 7.8 Fit weather seals.
+7.7 Prepare and apply external wall insulation (EWI) surface finishes to given system designer specification, method statement and the required standard for at least three of the following: dash finishes synthetic or non-synthetic renders proprietary pre-cast finishes brick slips brick effect render

+Title: Applying surf ace finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 7 Continued 7.8 Fit weather seals.
 7.9 Carry out post installation repairs.
 7.10 Handover and sign off to the customers satisfaction.
 7.11 Carry out post installation checks.
-7.11 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: • the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application • how to record and report issues or defects with the materials, components and finishes • why it is important to carry out external and internal pre-installation checks • how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include: - suitable access - property suitability - structural integrity - dampness - decay - vents and ventilation - vegetation - services (gas, electric, water, media cables) - architectural features - rainwater goods - cracking - position of damp proof course • why it is important to ensure that all necessary repairs are completed prior to installation • the weather restrictions for each external wall system finish • how and why it is important to check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation
+7.12 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application how to record and report issues or defects with the materials, components and finishes why it is important to carry out external and internal pre-installation checks how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include: suitable access property suitability structural integrity dampness decay vents and ventilation vegetation services (gas, electric, water, media cables) architectural features rainwater goods cracking position of damp proof course repairs are completed prior to installation the weather restrictions for each external wall system finish how and why it is important to check, record and now and why it is important to check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation why it is important to Identify and report potential thermal bridging